 Psychological tests can be classified under several types.
 There may be group or individual tests, instrumental or paper and pencil tests, aptitude or achievement tests, personality and interest tests, and power or speed tests.
 Group tests can be administered to anynumber of candidates simultaneouslydepending upon physical infrastructure, while individual tests can be given to one applicant at a time, usually involving utmost attention of the tester.
-The examples of group tests are Purdue Vocational Achievement Tests, Adaptability Test, Wonderlic Personnel Test, etc. while among individual tests, Purdue Pegboard Tests of Manual Dexterity can be cited.
-The instrumental tests make use of tools and are usually individual in character.
+The examples of group tests are Purdue Vocational Achievement Tests, Adaptability Test, Wonderlic Personnel Test, etc. while among individual tests make use of tools and are usually involving utmost attent.
 The paper and pencil tests are usually group tests involving written responses.